Hideaki is the CEO and founder of STILL. He is also a director for many of the STILL 100 companies.

-Benesse has been well known as the leading company of education in Japan, and now covers a wide range of business fields such as domestic and international education, senior nursing care and childcare and so on.
+Benesse is well known as a leading education company in Japan, and is now active in a wide range of business fields including senior nursing care, childcare and publishing.

-Hideaki is also Vice-President of the Fukutake Foundation which operates an Art Islands, Benesse Art Site Naoshima and is an important contributor to the world-renowned Setouchi Triennale.
+Hideaki is also Chairman of the Fukutake Foundation which operates Benesse Art Site Naoshima, and is an important contributor to the world-renowned Setouchi Triennale.

-Benesse Art Site Naoshima aims to spearhead the Seto Inland Sea renaissance around Naoshima, Teshima, Inujima, focusing on art, nature, and architecture, and has succeeded in revitalizing the areas.
+Benesse Art Site Naoshima aims to spearhead the Seto Inland Sea renaissance around Naoshima, Teshima and Inujima.
+The project focuses on art, nature, and architecture, and has succeeded in revitalising the areas.

-Matthew is a Director at Kings Plant Barn, Consult Recruitment, and Drive Electric.
-He is a CFA® Charterholder, and a Member of the Institute of Directors.
-When not at work, you can. either find him with his head in a good book, or indulging in his unhealthy interests in politics, fine dining, and a very spoiled flat-coated retriever.
+Matthew is a Director at Kings Plant Barn, the Shape Group, and Drive Electric.
+He is a CFA® Charterholder, and a Chartered Member of the NZ Institute of Directors.
+When not at work, you can find him walking his extremely energetic dog, taxiing his daughters around their many social engagements, or learning how to stake out his tomato plants.

 Yoshi is in charge of strategy building for STILL activities.